 There are several Schengen visa types.
 The validity of the Schengen visa depends of the purpose of the travel.

 The Schengen Visa was introduced to make travelling faster and easier between all the EU countries that signed up for the agreement.
 Once a Schengen member country has issued a visa, the holder of that visa can move freely between member countries.
 This avoids the need to apply for multiple visas, reducing cost and paperwork.

 If you are planning to travel to any of the Schengen countries and you are not the resident of a country which is party to the Schengen Agreement, you may require a Schengen visa.
 You will need this visa if your travel for pleasure, plan to visit your family or friends or go on a business trip to any of the Schengen countries and intend to stay less than three months.
 Therefore, if you are not a citizen of one of the countries in the Schengen Area, you should apply for a Schengen visa.

 What are the advantages of the European Schengen visa?

 In order to allow free movement within the Schengen Area, the Schengen countries adopted a number of common rules, which have resulted in:

-Fill this form can by typing into it or print it and fill by hand.
+This form can be filled in by hand or by typing into it.
 Don’t forget to sign it.
-Your signature has to be the same as the one in your passeport.
+Your signature has to be the same as the one in your passport.